Dr. Ismail Ughratdar (FRCS) — Updated on November 7, 2022

 Brittle simply means prone to breakage.
 So if your hair feels fragile, thin, dry, or breaks off easily at the ends, you may have brittle hair.
 Other signs include excessive split ends, as well as hair that’s dull, frizzy, or easily tangled.

 Healthy hair is coated in a thin layer of natural oil produced by your scalp.
 This protects the core and reflects light, giving that classic shiny look and feel.
-If your hair and scalp become dry, these oils will disappear, leaving you with hair that’s dry, brittle, and more liable to fall out.
+If your hair and scalp become dry, these oils will disappear, leaving you with dry hair that is brittle, and more liable to fall out.

 In the early stages of hair loss, it’s easy to confuse brittle hair with thinning hair.
 Both can give the appearance of flat lacklustre hair that lacks volume, causing you to wonder why your hair isn’t growing.

-However, brittle hair should be treated differently to hair that’s thinning — so it’s important for you to know which you’re experiencing.
+However, brittle hair breakage should be treated differently to hair that’s thinning.
+Therefore, you need to know what hair condition you’re experiencing.
 Here are 3 key differences between dry brittle hair falling out and thinning hair that leads to hair loss:

 Dry, brittle hair is usually caused by heat damage or harsh styling chemicals, while hair thinning is more often caused by male or female pattern baldness.
 On average, pattern baldness affects 50% of men and 25% of women by the age of 50.